jacero-io/kode-operator/README.md

 Kode-Operator is a Kubernetes operator that manages the entire lifecycle of various ephemeral and semi-ephemeral development environments.
 It integrates a comprehensive suite of security tools (Falco, Envoy proxy) and observability standards (OpenTelemetry), ensuring robust security and transparency.

 Currently, Kode-Operator supports Code-server, Webtop environments, with plans to support more in the future (eg. Jupyter).
-It is also easily extendable to support other environments and tools beyond those listed.
+It is also relatively easily extendable to support other environments and tools beyond those listed.
+It supports containerd as kubernetes runtime with plans to include kata containers in the future.

-The project has planned to manage in-cluster virtual machines using [Virtink](https://github.com/smartxworks/virtink) or external resources with Tofu/Terraform using [tofu-controller](https://github.com/flux-iac/tofu-controller)
+The project has planned to manage in-cluster virtual machines using [Virtink](https://github.com/smartxworks/virtink) or [KubeVirt](https://kubevirt.io/) or external resources with Tofu/Terraform using [tofu-controller](https://github.com/flux-iac/tofu-controller).

 ## Description